XSR700/Credit_Risk_Analysis/README.md

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

-In our case, where we are trying to screen candidates for a loan, we do not want too many high risk candidates labeled as low risk for our model.
+In our case, when we are trying to screen candidates for a loan, we do not want too many high risk candidates labeled as low risk for our model.
 In other words we want less false negatives.
 Therefore a high precision predicting algorithm is more important.
-We may lose some low risk candidates who were identified as high risk but that will be better than letter too many high risk candidates through.
+We will lose low risk candidates in the process but that will be better than let too many high risk candidates through.